TheMarmots/ArchKatas2022/Actors, Actions & Significant Scenarios.md

 # Actors, Actions & Significant Scenarios

 The following identifies the significant actors, actions and key scenarios that will inform the architecture of the Spotlight project.
-This is useful to gain a overall sense for what needs to be provided by the service.
+The enumeration of important user stories is useful to gain a overall sense for what needs to be provided by the service.
+Each significant scenario also point to the related technical capabilities in the proposed architecture.

 ## Actors & Actions

 The identified actors their actions are as follows: